tuandbe/redmine_cloud_attachment_pro/README.md

 - Seamless integration with Redmine's attachment system.
 - Store files in:
   - 🖥️ Local filesystem (default)
-  - ☁️ Amazon S3 (currently supported)
+  - ☁️ Amazon S3
-  - 🌐 Future support for Google Cloud Storage and Azure Blob Storage
+  - 🌐 Google Cloud Storage and Azure Blob Storage (Need to be tested)
 - Automatically uploads new attachments to the selected storage backend.
 - Secure and efficient download handling from cloud sources.
 - Clean deletion of attachments from cloud when removed from Redmine.